University Archives Collection Policy

 The documentation of Xavier University by non-Xavier sources is also worthwhile.
-Materials donated to the archives from non-University sources require a Deed of Gift or a will that transfers unrestricted ownership rights to Xavier University archives.
+Materials donated to University Archives from non-University sources require a Deed of Gift or a will that transfers unrestricted ownership rights to University archives.
 Xavier University's relationship to the local and national community should be reflected in its archival holdings.

 Materials relating to teaching at Xavier are collected.
 Included are course syllabi, lecture notes of senior faculty, etc. Faculty meeting minutes, departmental meeting minutes, etc. are also collected.
 Biographical information on faculty, especially senior faculty, is especially valued.
 Published faculty research and unpublished faculty research notes are collected.
 Personal papers of faculty members may be added after careful consideration as to their overall appropriateness to the collection.
 Materials are gathered by direct solicitation with the active cooperation of departmental chairpersons.